Do vegetarians eat enough proteins?

 Eggs — like all animal products — are a complete protein source.
 A large egg has only 70 calories, contains 6g of protein, and is full of vitamins like B12, selenium, and choline.
 How do you like them?
-Me, I prefer them poached 🤷🏻♀️ Eggs are relatively high in dietary cholesterol, but recent research has found the cholesterol in eggs shouldn’t have a major effect on your blood cholesterol levels.
+Me, I prefer them poached 🤷🏻♀️ Eggs are relatively high in dietary cholesterol, but recent research has found the cholesterol in eggs shouldn’t have a significant effect on your blood cholesterol levels.
 Win-win.
-But check in again in 2 years when experts will disagree on that statement 🧐🤓
+But check in again in 2 years when experts will disagree on that statement 🧐🤓.

 Protein in yogurt & cottage cheese

 Dairy products are complete proteins because, again, they come from animals (duuuuuh!)
 And in the dairy department, low-fat yogurt and cottage cheese typically pack the most protein without making a huge dent in your calorie budget.
 One cup of low-fat cottage cheese contains 22 grams of protein and 180 calories, and 2% Greek yogurt contains 20 grams of protein and 150 calories per serving.
 Anything else you add – it changes the calories content – obviously!

 Protein in Tofu, Tempeh, and Quorn